AhbasShah/VirtualMachine/README.md

 - User's Local System: This refers to the user's computer, which is used to access the Azure portal and later connect to the deployed VM. completely reword this

+<h2>Things To Note</h2>

+Don't Ignore Security: Even though VMs are isolated environments, they are not immune to security threats.
+Always follow the principle of least privilege, keep your VMs updated, and use security tools provided by Azure, like Azure Security Center.

+Don't Forget Cost Management: Azure (like any cloud provider) charges based on the resources you use.
+Remember to stop or deallocate VMs when they're not in use to avoid unnecessary costs.
+Also, select the VM size that best fits your needs, larger VMs are more expensive.

+Don't Neglect Backups: Even though your VMs are in the cloud, you should still back them up.
+Azure offers a backup service that can be used for this purpose.

+Don't Ignore Performance Monitoring: Azure provides a variety of monitoring tools that you should make use of to ensure your VMs are running smoothly.
+This can help you spot and fix performance issues before they become critical.

+Don't Skip Planning: Before setting up a VM, have a clear understanding of what you need it for.
+This includes the specifications it should have (CPU, memory, storage), the networking setup, who needs access to it, and more.

+Don't Overlook Compliance: If your application needs to comply with certain standards (like GDPR, HIPAA, etc.), ensure that your use of Azure VMs adheres to these requirements.

 <h2>Operating Systems That Can Use Virtual Machines </h2>

 - macOS